CodderEnesG/Istanbul-App/README.md

 # Istanbul-App
 This is a MERN Application.
-You can add your memories with authentication and  see others memories and like them.
+You can add your posts with authentication and see others memories and like them.
 ![](screenshots/istanbul.png)